 Unbounded retention is aimed to show you the percentage of users who return at a date or any time after that designed date.
 This is especially useful if your service does not rely on daily interaction.

 However, this method comes with specific problems.
-One of the most important of which is that following unbounded retention for a long time might result in overlooking the different seasonal trends in your work field.
+One of the most important is that following unbounded retention for a long time might result in overlooking the different seasonal trends in your work field.

 - Helpful in making generalizations.

-- It is prone to overlooking seasonal trends.
+- Prone to overlooking seasonal trends.

-- Is not valid for short-term analysis.
+- Not valid for short-term analysis.